gmp26/sources/resources/PI7_RT15/index.md

 ![Graph](picture6.png)

 Problems too can contain symmetries.
-For example, suppose you are given a 3x3 grid and you are asked to put the numbers 0 and 1 into the cells so that no two rows are the same and no two columns are the same.
+For example, suppose you are given a 3 $\times$ 3 grid and you are asked to put the numbers 0 and 1 into the cells so that no two rows are the same and no two columns are the same.
 There is an inherent symmetry here: once you have found a solution, swapping the 0s and 1s is also a solution.

 ![Table 1](table 1.png)